About Me

 Papers

 Ting-Wei Chao, Asaf Cohen Antonir, Anqi Li, Hung-Hsun Hans Yu.
 Edge inducibility via local directed graphs.
+Submitted.
 Preprint available at arXiv:2509.24064.

 Lili Ködmön, Anqi Li, Ji Zeng.
 Unbalanced Zarankiewicz problem for bipartite subdivisions with applications to incidence geometry.
 Submitted.
 Preprint available at arXiv:2412.10204.